cogscicraig/UVA_Brainhack_2025/docs/index.md

 <br>

-Format and tone inspired by the [Brainhack](https://brainhack.org/about.html) ethos -- open, inclusive, and collaborative -- emphasizing learning-by-doing, peer support, and a relaxed atmosphere 😎☀️ Perfect for summertime, y'all!
+Format and tone inspired by the [Brainhack](https://brainhack.org/about.html) ethos -- open, inclusive, and collaborative -- emphasizing learning-by-doing, peer support, and a relaxed atmosphere 😎☀️ Perfect for ~~summertime~~ fall, y'all!

 <br>

 * **Open & inclusive.** All experience levels welcome!
 Questions encouraged, peer-support expected.
 Come ready to collaborate! <br><br>
 * **Hands‑on.** Most of the time is reserved for "hacking" -- project-based learning in a supportive atmosphere.
-I will design objectives for group learning once we've finalized the schedule, but folks with prior experience are always welcome to work on their own projects. <br><br>
+I can design objectives for group learning once we've finalized the schedule, but folks with prior experience are always welcome to work on their own projects. <br><br>
 * **Reproducible.** Will use open data (OpenNeuro) and open tools (BIDS, fMRIPrep, Nilearn) to meet learning objectives.
 Code and other materials/resources shared via public GitHub repos licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html). <br><br>
 * **Fun.** Lunch is social, hacking is collaborative, and all progress is celebrated ☺️ <br><br>